Penry v. Johnson: Opinion of the Court

 The decision of the Court, authored by Justice Sandra Day O'Connor, was in two parts.
 Firstly, the Court was unanimous in finding that the inclusion of the psychiatric report was constitutional.
 O'Connor expressed "considerable doubt" that the psychiatric report "even if erroneous, had a 'substantial and injurious effect'" on the outcome of the trial.
 However, the Court split 6-3 on whether the supplemental jury instructions on mitigating evidence were constitutionally adequate; the majority holding they were not.
 "Any realistic assessment of the manner in which the supplemental instruction operated would therefore lead to the same conclusion we reached in Penry I," wrote Justice O'Connor "'A reasonable juror could well have believed that there was no vehicle for expressing the view that Penry did not deserve to be sentenced to death based upon his mitigating evidence.'"
 Therefore, the case was sent back to Texas for renewed sentencing.
 Justice Clarence Thomas wrote a dissent as to this part of the decision, joined by then-Chief Justice William Rehnquist and Justice Scalia.
 Thomas explained that he disagreed with the majority "...because I believe the most recent sentencing court gave the jurors an opportunity to consider the evidence Penry presented".
 He concluded by attacking the standards the majority used to define proper sentencing instructions, saying the Court was sending "mixed signals to the Texas courts."

 Subsequently to this case, the Supreme Court held in Atkins v.
-Virginia that execution of persons who are mentally retarded is unconstitutional.
+Virginia that execution of persons who are intellectually disabled is unconstitutional.
 This functionally prevented Penry from receiving the death penalty, and he would later be resentenced to life imprisonment.

 The decision was part of a series of decisions on the death penalty, all dealing with the "national consensus" on the question.